MITgcm/MITgcm/doc/getting_started/getting_started.rst

 Running with OpenMP
 -------------------

-See :numref:`build_openmp` for instructions on how to build an executable ``mitgcmuv`` that is enabled for multi-threaded execution.
-The syntax to run the code in a multi-threaded setup is exactly the same as running single-threaded (see :numref:`run_the_model`), except that the following additional steps are required beforehand:
+Assuming the executable ``mitgcmuv`` was built with OpenMP (see :numref:`build_openmp`), the syntax to run a multi-threaded simulation is the same as running single-threaded (see :numref:`run_the_model`), except that the following additional steps are required beforehand: